 Drawbacks of AI in eCommerce

-While AI offers numerous benefits to e-commerce, like enhancing the customer experience and streamlining operations, its implementation is not without challenges.
+While AI offers numerous benefits to e-commerce, like enhancing the customer experience and improving operations, its implementation is not without challenges.

 Here are some potential drawbacks you may face when integrating AI into your e-commerce strategies: